Skip to main content Skip to footer

 This training is moderated by Judge Piper McCraw of the 469th Judicial District Court in Collin County, Texas.
 Judge McCraw also serves as a Children’s Commission Jurist in Residence and Training Committee Chair.

-The Contested Hearing Practices Pilot is based on a fictional child welfare fact pattern with a complete mock case file and provides training by lecturing, demonstrating, strategizing, and practicing litigation skills in a mock contested adversary hearing and a mock contested final bench trial.
+The TST Contested Hearing Practices Course is based on a fictional child welfare fact pattern with a complete mock case file and provides training by lecturing, demonstrating, strategizing, and practicing litigation skills in several mock contested hearings.
 The use of live witnesses is an integral part of the program, and participating witnesses include DFPS Caseworkers, Pediatric Fellows and/or Pediatric Nurse Practitioners, and Parent Therapists.
-Participants are expected to review the case file, prepare an initial strategy, view assigned prerecorded lectures in advance of the course dates, and complete pre-test and post-test surveys designed to assist the Children’s Commission in gauging the effectiveness of the TST Contested Hearings Pilot and of the training materials assigned.
+Participants are expected to review the case file, prepare an initial strategy, complete assigned prework in advance of the course dates, and attend and fully participate in all virtual and in-person sessions of this course.

 By the conclusion of the training, participants will complete the following activities: